American Christian Heritage – HIUS 530

 The course charts the development of American Christianity, emphasizes the American evangelical tradition, and shows the impact of Christianity on American history, culture, and politics.
-The course emphasizes biblical worldview themes and is an important and unique component of the M.A. in History program.
-The course serves students who are particularly interested in Christian themes of history, and it satisfies a graduation requirement of the program.
+The course emphasizes biblical worldview themes and is an important component of the M.A. and Ph.D. in History programs.
+The course serves students who are particularly interested in Christian themes of history, and it satisfies a graduation requirement of the programs.

 Measurable Learning Outcomes